Developer Tools

 Can I add syntax-highlighted code in Markdown?+

-Yes — use triple backtick fenced code blocks with a language identifier for syntax highlighting.
-For example: three backticks followed by 'javascript' on the first line, your code, then three closing backticks.
+Yes — use triple backtick fenced code blocks with a language identifier.
+For example: three backticks followed by 'javascript', your code, then three closing backticks.
 Supported language identifiers include: javascript, typescript, python, java, css, html, json, bash, sql, go, rust, php, ruby and many more.
 Inline code uses a single backtick on each side.

 How do I export my Markdown as an HTML file?+